 Beyond this, certain apps have a form of version control or change tracking built in.
 Microsoft Office applications have a “track changes” feature that lets you follow the changes different authors make to a document.
 Google Docs also lets you review all the changes made by every author in a timeline, and lets you restore previous versions of a document.

 But your DDS system can also include version control.
 For example, the Dropbox business plan lets you view and restore every version of a file saved within the last 120 days.
-Onedrive keeps file versions for 30 days, and Onedrive for Business lets you specify a certain number of versions to keep, rather than it being based on time.
+OneDrive keeps file versions for 30 days, and OneDrive for Business lets you specify a certain number of versions to keep, rather than it being based on time.

 A DDS kept on a local network drive may also have the capacity to keep different versions of files.
 Even on a local DDS, you might be able to setup some form of automatic version control.
-Windows 10 has a “File History” feature, which lets you backup versions of your files in specific folders to an external drive, then access these older versions directly within the File Explorer.
+Windows 10 has a “File History” feature, which allows you to backup versions of your files in specific folders to an external drive, then access these older versions directly within the File Explorer.

 Advanced Version Control – Git, SVN, Mercurial

 There are more advanced version control systems focused on code development.
 Git, Subversion (SVN) and Mercurial are all systems focused around providing version control and change tracking for coding projects.
-They are extremely useful for software development, and recommended for any projects involving writing a lot of text files, for example doing analysis work or software development.
+They are extremely useful for software development, and recommended for any project involving the writing of a lot of text files, for example doing analysis work or software development.

 These systems take more time to learn and setup than a Dropbox folder or shared network drive, but can provide huge benefits for certain types of work.
 If you want to be able to track line-by-line changes to code files, have a complete revision history (including comments) kept for you as you work, or allow different team members to work concurrently on the same codebase, we highly recommend exploring one of these systems.

 Even if you’re not tracking text files, a system like Git might still work for you.
-There are projects that use Git to version control word documents, excel files and other large files (like repositories of images).
+There are projects that use Git to version control Word documents, Excel files and other large files (like repositories of images).

 Backups

 This is important: version control is not a backup.
 Using OneDrive as your DDS, and syncing your OneDrive folder to your local computer does not count as having 2 copies of those files, because if your local copy changes, the copy on the OneDrive server also changes.
 If someone accidentally deletes it in one place, it’s gone everywhere.
-While you might be able to use OneDrive’s version control to restore that file, but that relies on a non-corrupt version being available in the system.
+While you might be able to use OneDrive’s version control to restore that file, that relies on a non-corrupt version being available in the system.

 For this reason, your DDS plan should be more expansive than simply “We’ll use OneDrive” or “We’ll have a shared folder on the local network”.
 You should consider what backup processes need to be implemented to ensure your data are safe.
 It may be that your DDS is already covered by an existing process.
 For example, your entire local network storage might be backed up every night by the network administrator, which would include a snapshot of your DDS.
 In this case, make sure you understand where those backups are kept, how secure they are and what processes are in place to access them if needed.